-The beginning of August is time to plant your “second season” vegetables – ones that can be planted now and harvested September through November!
-If you missed out on spring planting entirely, now is your second chance to reap some yummy vegetable harvests this year!
+The great news is that you can still plant vegetables in Late August or September through November!
+If you missed out on spring planting entirely, now is your second chance to reap some yummy vegetable harvests this year.

-*For the best garlic you have ever grown, plant them now a spring harvest!
+Finally, for the best garlic you have ever grown, plant them now for a spring harvest!
 Put them in the ground later this month and let them spend the winter nestled under there.
 Planting your garlic so far ahead will be well worth it when it comes to harvest the bulbs next year!

-*You can continue to harvest some root crops like beets, purple top turnip and carrots on into winter.
+Of course, you can continue to harvest some root crops like beets, purple top turnip and carrots on into winter.
 When cooler temps finally hit in October cover them with a 6- to 8-inch-deep layer of leaf mulch or pine needles mulch.
-As long as the ground doesn’t freeze, you’ll be able to dig and eat these roots for months and months to come!
+As long as the ground doesn’t freeze, you’ll be able to dig and eat these roots for months to come!